quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 	import datetime
 	```

+    You'll need to include this module to use the `datetime` function to add a timestamp to your event data.

 2. Locate the `on_event_data_handler` method.

 3. Replace the comment `# Here transform your data.` with the following code